 From a tomb at al-Drounka, Egypt.

-Islamic Egypt was famed for the production of sophisticated wool, linen and silk textiles made in specialist workshops.
-These were manned by Coptic Christian textile workers as well as Muslims.
+Many Fatimid and Mamluk textiles have been found in burials in Upper Egypt, an area famous for its linen-weaving industry manned by Coptic Christian as well as Muslim textile workers.
 This textile was collected by Henry Wallis (1830–1916), a famous painter and expert on Middle Eastern ceramics.

-This textile has been tentatively dated to the 6th/12th century on the basis of general similarities with other textiles of the Fatimid period.
+This textile has been tentatively dated to the late 5th–7th / 12th–13th centuries on the basis of general similarities with other textiles of the Fatimid period.

 This textile together with several other Fatimid textile fragments were acquired by NMS in 1898 from Henry Wallis, a famous Pre-Raphaelite painter, who travelled and painted extensively in Egypt and elsewhere.
 Subsequently he became a highly respected expert on Egyptian and Persian ceramics.